 In the 18th and 19th centuries, malt was typically made adjacent to and as part of the individual brewery or distillery.
 During the 20th century, third party commercial sales malthouses began building bigger and more automated malthouses in order to reduce costs through economies of scale.
 These large commercial malthouses replaced virtually all of the distillery and brewery-owned malthouses (with the notable exception of Coors in Golden who has retained their 100% malting capability for 75 years).
-The top 10 malting companies in the US produce a combined 300 tons of finished malt every hour of the day, which is equal to the annual combined capacity of the 100 craft malthouses operating today!
+The top 20 malting companies worldwide produce nearly 24,000 tons of finished malt in twelve hours, while all North American craft malthouses that are in operation today will take a full year to produce an equivalent amount of malt!
 Most, if not all, of these large commercial maltsters have amped up marketing aimed at craft breweries in order to capture some of this rapidly growing business.
 Recently, mid-scale malthouses (10,000 to 50,000 ton annual capacity) are being built in Colorado, Delaware, New York, Ohio and Canada attempting to capture some of the lucrative craft beer and spirits market.

 The craft brewer of today is in the middle of a minor revolution in choosing and promoting new hop varieties that give them unique flavors, terroir, brand identity and a story to pass on to their customers.
 They are now, collectively, turning their attention in the US to the largest single dry ingredient used in brewing, namely malt.
 When asked, many of them bemoan the fact that malt has become a commodity, with flavors, malting characteristics and processes dictated by the big, multinational breweries and they are impatient to see a revolution in malt akin to the craft hops success story they made happen and are willing to pay dearly for.